10 Tips for Successful Family Meetings

 Many families find it valuable to schedule meetings for the same time and place every week or every other week.
 Design the meetings to fit the family.
-Intergenerational families sometimes find monthly meetings better.
+Some families find monthly meetings better.

 The length is determined by the topics to be discussed.
 By holding family meetings regularly, it is easier to keep them balanced to both celebrate happy times and solve family problems.
 Discussing one or two problems per meeting usually is a good limit.